actions/actions-sync/README.md

    The URL of the GHES instance to sync repositories onto.
 - `destination-token` _(required)_
    A personal access token to authenticate against the GHES instance when uploading repositories.
 See [Destination token scopes](#destination-token-scopes) below.
+- `source-token` _(optional)_
+   A personal access token to authenticate against `github.com` when cloning private repositories.
+See [Source token scopes](#source-token-scopes) below.
+- `source-user` _(optional)_
+   Username to authenticate with against `github.com` when cloning private repositories.
+This user needs access to the organizations and repos that you want to sync.
 - `repo-name` _(optional)_
    A single repository to be synced.
 In the format of `owner/repo`.
 Optionally if you wish the repository to be named different on your GHES instance you can provide an alias in the format: `upstream_owner/upstream_repo:destination_owner/destination_repo`
 - `repo-name-list` _(optional)_